SpainPowell/SpainPowell.github.io/_pages/about.md

 My Background and History
 ======
-I received my B.S. from the UC-Irvine School of Information and Computer Science.
-I have worked for Costco and Gatehouse where I raised my customer service skills to a new level.
-I also have worked at Retirement Benefits Group, where I got a real taste for working in a professional office setting and coordinated goals and progress with supervisors.
+I received my Bachelors in Computer Science from UCI and am currently in a Data Science and Analytics Masters program at Clemson.

+I currently work for FedEx as an engineer where I use corporate standard tools to plan day-to-day operations for several delivery locations.
+I work closely with development teams and stakeholders to ensure that our standard tools are enhanced to meet the needs of the frontline workers in the field.
+Along with that, I spend a lot of time working on corporate initiatives to launch in the field.

+I am also an analytics intern with the Clemson Baseball Team helping with their analytics and database management.
+In this role I have cleaned up their data importing, schemas, and generated new views to help with easier reporting.
+We also developed a Shiny app allowing the coaches to pull a scouting report on any player whenever they need it.
+This allowed for a much more automated process where the coaches always had analytics available to them instead of having to ask someone on the analytics team to pull a report and then bring it back to them later.

  I have participated in multiple sports and many teams throughout my life.
 I played baseball, football, and basketball growing up which has helped me to become a great teammate and often times a leader that others can depend on.
 To keep my competitive side occupied throughout college, I have participated in eSports teams for both CSGO and Valorant.
-Along with that, I played in a Softball league with my friends.
+Along with that, I play in a Softball league with my friends.

 <!-- Create content & metadata
 ------